daveboulden/gp-basic-songchooser/README.md

 * Windows - `release.cmd` (builds a Release version and places it in the `build/Release` directory)
 * Mac - `build.sh` (builds a Debug version and copies it to the Extensions directory of Gig performer)

+### CI/CD

+Also included is `.github\workflows\build.yaml` (by Simon Leiner) which will automatically build Windows and MacOS binaries and package them in a downloadable ZIP file after each commit when your repo is hosted on GitHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>